USFGUY/python-firetv-freenas/README.md

 `firetv` is a Python 2.x package that provides state information and some control of an Amazon Fire TV device over a network.
 This is achieved via ADB, so therefore requires [ADB Debugging](https://developer.amazon.com/public/solutions/devices/fire-tv/docs/connecting-adb-over-network) to be turned on.
 It includes `firetv-server`, an HTTP server to facilitate RESTful access to configured devices.

+## FreeNAS dockerfile

+To use the FreeNAS docker file, all that needs doing is setting your host config folder location and including a single "devices.yaml" file as detailed below.

 ## Installation

 Install the following ADB dependencies via your package manager: